What is a content creator exactly?

 4. Digital Content Creator

 Finally, there’s the digital text content creator.
-That’s the most common type of content online that drives business blogs and social media strategy.
+A blog post is the most common type of content online users consume.
+Business blogs drive companies’ social media strategy.
 Statistics reveal 5+ million blog posts are published per day.
 Somebody has to write all those posts, right?
-Content creators do.

 How Much Does A Content Creator Make?